dotnet/AspNetCore.Docs/mvc/migration/migratingfrommvc5.rst

 The ``scripts`` section is used to denote when specified build automation scripts should run.
 Visual Studio now has built-in support for running scripts before and after specific events.
 The ``scripts`` section above specifies `NPM <https://docs.npmjs.com/>`__, `Bower <http://bower.io/>`__ and `Gulp <http://gulpjs.com/>`__ scripts should run on the ``prepublish`` stage.
 We'll talk about NPM, Bower, and Gulp later in the tutorial.
 Note the trailing "," added to the end of the ``publishExclude`` section.

-For more information, see `project.json <https://docs.asp.net/en/latest/conceptual-overview/understanding-aspnet5-apps.html#the-project-json-file>`_ and `Introducing .NET Core <http://docs.asp.net/en/latest/conceptual-overview/dotnetcore.html>`_.
+For more information, see :ref:`project.json <aspnet:the-project-json-file>` and :ref:`Introducing .NET Core <aspnet:introducing-dotnet-core>`.

 - Open the *Startup.cs* file and change the code to match the following: